Isotopes of tantalum: Tantalum-180m

 Because of this stability, is a primordial nuclide, the only naturally occurring nuclear isomer (excluding short-lived radiogenic and cosmogenic nuclides).
+It presents one of two apparent violations of the Mattauch isobar rule, the other involving tellurium-123.
 It is also the rarest primordial nuclide in the Universe observed for any element which has any stable isotopes.
 In an s-process stellar environment with a thermal energy k_{B}T = 26 keV (i.e. a temperature of 300 million kelvin), the nuclear isomers are expected to be fully thermalized, meaning that ^{180}Ta is equilibrated between spin states and its overall half-life is predicted to be 11 hours.

 It is one of only five stable nuclides to have both an odd number of protons and an odd number of neutrons, the other four stable odd-odd nuclides being ^{2}H, ^{6}Li, ^{10}B and ^{14}N.